Chisanan232/AKKA-with-Kafka/README.md

 val producerMsg = new ProducerRecord[String, String](topic, key, value)
 ```

+PS.
+Option 'key' value is not necessary. <br>

 Finish above all, send the message to Kafka from Producer. <br>

 ```scala